 Compared to its predecessor, the S3 Sportback is 3cms longer and wider than before; the Saloon version is 4cms longer and 2cms wider.
 That's allowed for slightly greater interior shoulder room and elbow room than the previous models.
 Other changes inside include the provision of re-designed nappa leather-upholstered sports seats.
 And a revised 10.1-inch MMI Navigation Plus centre-dash infotainment screen, with connectivity features delivered at LTE Advanced speed.
 The 10.25-inch Audi Virtual Cockpit digital instrument binnacle screen is now standard.
-The rear seat is comfortable for two adults and can slide.
-Which also helps boot space, rated at 370-litres for the saloon or 325-litres for the Sportback, the latter offering a seats-down total of 1,145-litres.
+The rear seat is comfortable for two adults but can't slide as it would in Audi's alternative RS Q3.
+Boot space is compromised by the 4WD system and is rated at 370-litres for the saloon or 325-litres for the Sportback, the latter offering a seats-down total of 1,145-litres.

 Market and Model